Why AI Sorting Robots Are Now Here To Stay

 Robotics on a global scale

-So where are these robots seeing the most action – and which industries are powering adoption fastest?
+So where are these robots used most – and which industries are powering adoption fastest?
 Together, the automotive, aviation and logistics industries are driving the greatest order volumes to service manufacturing and supply chain.

 Asia Pacific is sprinting ahead in the robotics race.
 Japan is the world’s biggest exporter of robots globally.
 Of the top 10 countries in the world for robotics automation, five are in Asia, with Singapore coming out on top.